Why Keep Alpacas?

 Keeping alpacas is a wonderful and rewarding experience.
 Their calm and inquisitive nature makes them great companions to spend your time with.
 Just like humans, alpacas have a variety of personalities – whether cheeky, bold or loving, alpacas can help to reduce stress, bringing you happiness and joy.

-Here at Fostings, we decided to keep alpacas as Alice has been fascinated by llamas and alpacas since her school years.
-She worked with a small group of alpacas over several years, and she discovered first-hand how humans could build strong relationships with these caring creatures.
+At Fostings, we decided to keep alpacas as Alice has been fascinated by llamas and alpacas since her school years.
+She worked with a small group of alpacas over several years, and discovered first-hand how humans could build strong relationships with these caring creatures.
 We wished to dedicate more time to individual animals rather than traditional farming, and so looked to alpacas.

 Alpacas are often used as flock guards to livestock such as turkeys, chickens and sheep.
 They are excellent at chasing away uninvited wildlife.